nohuto/win-config/visibility/desc.md

 # Hide Lock Screen

 Disables the lock screen (skips the lock screen and go directly to the login screen).
-Revert it by removing the value (2nd command).
+See content below for details on the suboptions.

 Add a custom text to the sign in screen via:
 ```c